nastyachizhikova/MigKG_SPARQL_Generation/README.md

 # MigKG SPARQL Generation
-This repository contains the code used for the experiments described in the paper "*Domain-Specific Query Generation for Conversational Information Retrieval*".
+This repository contains the code used for the experiments described in a paper on SPARQL generation for a closed domain.

 First, make sure your environment has all the necessary packages.